INFRASTRUCTURE, BASIC/PILLAR INDUSTRIES

 COORDINATED REGIONAL DEVELOPMENT

-In 2013, the Bank continued to implement its regional development strategy to facilitate the coordination of development between central and western China, by funding the Silk Road Economic Belt, the Qaidam Circular Economy Pilot Zone and the Lhasa-Linzhi Highway.
-The Bank's new loans to the central and western regions during 2013 totalled RMB 343.7 billion, accounting for 55.9% of total new loans of the Bank, whilst new loans to the Northeast Industrial Base were RMB 70.3 billion, accounting for another 11.4% of total new underwritings.
-Loans made to Tibet and Tibetan-inhabited areas in four provinces during the year totalled RMB 21.3 billion, while new loans to Xinjiang were RMB 30.7 billion, which placed CDB first among Chinese banks in providing loans to these areas.
+In 2014, the Bank continued to implement its regional development strategy to further accelerate the development in central and western China and to commence a new round of rejuvenating Northeast China, by focusing on "One Belt, One Road", coordinated development of the Beijing, Tianjin and Hebei districts, construction of the Yangtze River Economic Zone and funding national-level new districts such as Shaanxi Xixian New District, Guizhou Gui'an New District, Qingdao West Coast New District, and Dalian Jinpu New District.
+The Bank's new loans to the central and western regions during 2014 totaled RMB 462.9 billion, accounting for 66%, whilst new loans to the Northeast Industrial Base were RMB 79.6 billion, accounting for 11%.
+New outstanding loans made to Tibet and Tibetan-inhabited areas in four provinces during the year totaled RMB 14.7 billion, while new outstanding loans to Xinjiang amounted to RMB 21.8 billion.

 INDUSTRIAL RESTRUCTURING AND UPGRADING